WHO ARE ENGLISH LANGUAGE LEARNERS?

 WHAT TYPE OF INSTRUCTION AND SUPPORT DO ENGLISH LEARNERS RECEIVE?

 Beginners, Early Intermediate and low intermediate English Learners (ELs) with less than 5 years in U.S. public schools may be enrolled in ELA and ELD classes for English development and support, as well as LEP classes in content courses.
 Intermediate, Early Advanced and Advanced English Learners are scheduled in appropriate English classes (English I, II, III, IV and/or Support classes, or English Interventiion) based on additional English assessment results.

 HOW DO ENGLISH LEARNERS BECOME FLUENT ENGLISH PROFICIENT?

-English Learners are assessed annually to measure progress in English Language Development (CELDT).
-The annual California STAR Assessment in English Language Arts is also used to reclassify students as Fluent English proficient.
+English Learners are assessed annually to measure progress in English Language Development (CELDT), and are also assessed with a second assessment.
 Until students have met the reclassification criteria established by the SUHSD Board, all ELs receive appropriate instruction and support for their level of English Proficiency.

 WHAT ADDITIONAL RESOURCES ARE TARGETED FOR ENGLISH LEARNERS?

 Instructional associates, funded by state and federal funds, provide instructional support, tutoring, and supplementary instructional materials to English learners in their Structured English Immersion (SEI) or English Language mainstream (ELM) classes.
-A fulltime ELD resource teacher collaborates with Guidance Advisors, teachers, parents and students to ensure success for English Learners.
+An ELD resource counselor collaborates with Guidance Advisors, teachers, parents and students to ensure success for English Learners.

 HOW ARE PARENTS INVOLVED?